-- a) The term "aeronautical authorities" shall mean in the case of the United States of America, the Civil Aeronautics Board and any person or agency authorized to perform the functions exercised by the Civil Aeronautics Board and, in the case of the Federal Republic of Germany, the Federal Minister of Transport and any person or agency authorized to perform the functions exercised by the said Federal Minister of Transport. - b) The term "territory" in relation to a State shall mean the land areas and territorial waters adjacent thereto under the sovereignty, suzerainty, protection, mandate or trusteeship of that State. - c) The term "designated airline" shall mean an airline that one contracting party has notified the other contracting party, in writing, to be the airline which will operate a specific route or routes listed in the exchange of notes in accordance with paragraph (2) of Article 2 of this Agreement. - d) The term "air service" shall mean any scheduled air service performed by aircraft for the public transport of passengers, mail or cargo. - e) The term "international air service" shall mean an air service which passes through the air space over the territory of more than one State. - f) The term "stop for non-traffic purposes" shall mean a landing for any purpose other than taking on or discharging passengers, cargo or mail.
+- (A) The term "aeronautical authorities" shall mean in the case of the United States of America, the Civil Aeronautics Board and any person or agency authorized to perform the functions exercised at the present time by the Civil Aeronautics Board and, in the case of the Kingdom of the Netherlands, any person or agency designated as such by the Government of the Kingdom of the Netherlands. - (B) The term "designated airline" shall mean an airline that one contracting party has notified the other contracting party, in writing, to be the airline which will operate a specific route or routes listed in the Schedule2 of this Agreement. - (C) The term "territory" in relation to a State shall mean the land areas and territorial waters adjacent thereto under the sovereignty, suzerainty, protection, mandate or trusteeship of the State. - (D) The term "air service" shall mean any scheduled air service performed by aircraft for the public transport of passengers, mail or cargo. - (E) The term "international air service" shall mean an air service which passes through the air space over the territory of more than one State.